-Ready to Cross that Bridge?
-Certification Can Help You Cross the Gap Between a Military and Civilian Career
+Certification Helps You Cross the Gap Between a Military and Civilian Career

-Home / Blog / Ready to Cross that Bridge?
-Certification Can Help You Cross the Gap Between a Military and Civilian Career
+Home / Blog / Certification Helps You Cross the Gap Between a Military and Civilian Career

-Ready to Cross that Bridge?
-Certification Can Help You Cross the Gap Between a Military and Civilian Career
+Certification Helps You Cross the Gap Between a Military and Civilian Career

 JeffreyLavender

 When I enlisted in the United States Army in 1982 to be a medical laboratory specialist, I did not envision that one day I could be the president of an internationally recognized allied health certification organization.
-It was a long journey to get me there, but the Army set me up for success all along the way.
+The journey was challenging, but the Army provided the foundation I needed for success.

 It all started with certification

-Employers need to see that common denominator to understand
+Employers need to see that common factor to understand

 The value of a professional credential